openharmony/third_party_libabigail/doc/manuals/fedabipkgdiff.rst

     defined in public header files available from the packages being compared.

+  * ``--private-dso``

+    Compare the ABI of shared libraries that are private to the packages.
+If this option is not provided, shared libraries that are private to the packages being considered are not compared.

+  * ``--server`` <URL>

+    Specifies the URL of the `Koji`_ XMLRPC service the tool talks to.
+    The default value of this option is http://koji.fedoraproject.org/kojihub.

   * ``--show-identical-binaries``

    Show the names of the all binaries compared, including the